-Our measure, which is called "Regular schedule" is a dummy variable equal to 1 if the answer to the first question is "Monday to Friday" and the answer to the second question is "A regular daytime schedule", and equal to 0 for any other combination of the two answers.
-We define someone as being "On Call" if they answer "On Call" or "Irregular Schedule" to the second question.
+Our measure, which is called "Regular schedule" is a dummy variable equal to 1 if the answer to the first question is "Monday to Friday", or if the respondent indicates four weekdays after answering "other" (e.g. Monday to Thursday), and the answer to the second question is "A regular daytime schedule", and equal to 0 for any other combination of the two answers.
+We define someone as being "On Call" if they answer "On Call " or "Irregular Schedule" to the second question.

 Workplace Flexibility The main measure of workplace flexibility we adopt is a dummy indicating agreement with the statement "My working times an be flexible".
 This is built based on a categorical variable denoting how strongly respondents agree, on a scale from 1 to 7, with the statement "My working times can be flexible".
 We discretize it by indicating as agreement any answer of 4 or above and disagreement otherwise.
 Results are unchanged if we use the categories separately, or alternative variables, such as the answer to the question "Would you be entitled to flexible start/finish times if you were to need it?".
+Note that also in this case this question is explicitly asked also to individuals currently on paid leave.

 Work From Home The variable "Hours worked from home" is based on the question "Approximately how many hours each week do you usually work at home?".
-This is missing for unemployed respondents.
+This is missing for unemployed respondents but not for individuals on paid leave.